scruggs36/Polar-Nephelometer/README.md

 minimization or other statistical methods.

 # Invitation:
 Thank you for participating in moving this project forward.
-Together, lets collectively make significant strides on this project to ensure this instrument is the best instrument in Dr. Geoffrey Smith's laboratory!
+Lets collectively make significant strides on this project to ensure that this instrument is the best instrument in Dr. Geoffrey Smith's laboratory!